 This is because they were very racist.

-While Bosko drops his faux-Ebonics speech very early on, the duo remain an eyesore.
+While Bosko drops his faux-Ebonics speech very early on, the duo remains an eyesore.
 Their initial design was meant to parody other minstrel blackface-based cartoon characters, such as Mickey Mouse, Goofy, Oswald, and Felix the Cat, all of whom were drawn with white or peach faces, black tar bodies, and white gloves.
 They looked just like blackface-wearing comedians in vaudeville.

 Honey was drawn topless until 1936 and her bottom was constantly exploited for gags.

 Once humanized, the kids appear with peachy bubble lips, intended to make fun of the features of an African American child.

 But they weren't the only cartoons canceled.